-The information provided above with regard to continued growth of the Company and improvement in its future revenue flow, and the assumptions regarding the effect of the updated AASM guidelines and the impact of the anticipated update of the AIM Guidelines on the inclusion of the WatchPAT test in the basket of tests and procedures reimbursable by private health insurers in the U.S. and its possible impact on the Company's revenues, constitute forward-looking information, as this term is defined in the Israeli Securities Law.
+The information provided above with regard to continued growth of the Company and improvement in its future revenue flow, and the assumptions regarding the effect of the update of the AIM Guidelines on the inclusion of the WatchPAT test in the basket of tests and procedures reimbursable by private health insurers in the U.S. and its possible impact on the Company's revenues and the possible impact of the agreements with Mayo and Philips Respironics Inc., as described above, constitute forward-looking information, as this term is defined in the Israeli Securities Law.
 Forward-looking information is uncertain information with regard to the future, based on information or estimates currently available to the Company, including intents of or assessments by the Company as of the publication date of this report, or which is not entirely dependent on the Company.
-These assumptions depend on external and macroeconomic factors over which the Company has no influence or limited influence.
+These assumptions depend on external and macro-economic factors over which the Company has no influence or limited influence.
 This information, in whole or in part, may not materialize or may materialize differently due, among others, to delay in negotiations with distributors and/or delay in research and development and/or change in market structure and requirements or market competition and/or financing difficulties which could impact the development of Company business, or non-inclusion of the WatchPAT product in the basket of tests and procedures reimbursable by health insurers for reasons unconnected to the AASM guideline and/or in the event that the AIM Guidelines are not eventually updated or the update will take effect later than expected, or in the event that certain medical insurers decide not to include the WatchPAT test is in the basket of tests eligible for coverage despite the update of the AIM Guidelines.